material-shell/material-shell/README.md

 ## Optional Configuration
 * Get [Plata Theme](https://gitlab.com/tista500/plata-theme) as the GTK and shell theme
 * Get [Tela Icon Theme](https://github.com/vinceliuice/Tela-icon-theme) as the icon theme

+The project is based on my earlier work on [Material Awesome](https://github.com/PapyElGringo/material-awesome).